 The x-axis represents each key hotel customer interaction and consumption scenario (the "Customer Touchpoints") as identified by Brandwisdom.
 The y-axis represents online-travel-agency customer compliment rate, which represents the percentage of positive customer reviews out of all customer reviews collected by online travel agencies with respect to each Customer Touchpoint.
-The dark blue bar under each Customer Touchpoint represents the difference between the highest and lowest online-travel-agency customer compliment rates received by the six leading upper midscale hotel brands, including Atour, in 2020.
+The gray bar under each Customer Touchpoint represents the difference between the highest and lowest online-travel-agency customer compliment rates received by the six leading upper midscale hotel brands, including Atour, for the year of 2020 and the three months ended March 31, 2021.
 In each of these 17 Customer Touchpoints, Atour received the highest customer compliment rate among such six hotel brands.